GabrielDittrichi/foodgram-login/README.md

-# 😋 Login Page Project
+# 😋 FoodGram Login Page

 This project is a simple login page developed using HTML and CSS.The goal is make a login page using an Instagram Login template.